koenbok/Framer/readme.md

 - Download or clone the code
 - Make sure you have node and npm >= 2 installed
-- Run `make build` to build the latest version
+- Run `make dist` to build the latest version
 - Run `make` to rebuild the latest version on changes

 ##### Testing